tinyclub/linux-lab/README.md

           LINUX   ?= v5.1
           ROOTDEV ?= /dev/ram0

-#### Choosing a board
+### 3.1.2 Choosing a board

-By default, the default board: 'vexpress-a9' is used, we can configure, build and boot for a specific board with 'BOARD', for example:
+By default, the default board: `vexpress-a9` is used, we can configure, build and boot for a specific board with `BOARD`, for example:

     $ make BOARD=malta
     $ make boot